Takachiho Gorge

 1 of 1 in Takachiho

-Takachiho Gorge (高千穂峡, Takachiho-kyō) is a breathtaking natural wonder in Japan, formed by the Gokase River cutting through volcanic rock.
-The gorge is lined with towering basalt columns, resembling dragon scales, and features the impressive Minainotaki waterfall, which plunges 17 meters into the river.
-Visitors can explore the gorge from two unique perspectives.
-Rowing a boat along the calm river provides an up-close view of the cliffs and waterfall, making it a highly recommended experience.
-For a different perspective, walk the paved path along the gorge's edge, where you can enjoy stunning views of the river below.
+Takachiho Gorge (高千穂峡, Takachiho-kyō) is a breathtaking natural wonder in Japan, carved by the Gokase River as it flows through layers of volcanic rock.
+The gorge is lined with towering basalt columns that resemble dragon scales, and it features the striking Minainotaki Waterfall, which plunges 17 meters into the river below.
+Visitors can experience the gorge from two unique perspectives: rowing a boat along the calm waters for an up-close view of the cliffs and waterfall—an experience that comes highly recommended—or walking the paved path along the edge of the gorge, offering spectacular views from above.

-At the southern end of the gorge, you'll find additional attractions such as a freshwater aquarium, a fishing pond, restaurants, and souvenir shops.
-During the summer, the gorge is beautifully illuminated until 22:00, offering a magical atmosphere.
-The combination of natural beauty and the chance for outdoor activities makes Takachiho Gorge a must-visit destination.
+At the southern end of the gorge, you’ll find additional attractions such as a freshwater aquarium, fishing pond, restaurants, and souvenir shops.
+In summer, the gorge is beautifully illuminated until 22:00, creating a magical nighttime atmosphere.
+With its combination of natural beauty and outdoor activities, Takachiho Gorge is truly a must-visit destination in Japan.

 Provided through partner sites